aissam-out/chatbot/whatsapp/README.md

 ## Use your own number

-If you want to create a serious business whatsapp bot, the approach I presented earlier presents two drawbacks for you : <br>**(1)** in order to use the bot, your clients must kick off the conversation with a certain message (here **join regular-syllable**); <br>**(2)** the bot comes up with th logo of twilio instead of yours.
-This is due to the fact that you use the twilio sandbox and the number you are provided with is not your own number.
+If you want to create a serious business Whatsapp bot, the approach I presented earlier presents two drawbacks for you :

+**(1)** In order to use the bot, your clients **must** kick off the conversation with a certain message (here **join regular-syllable**);

+**(2)** The bot comes up with the logo of Twilio instead of yours.

-Twilio offers you the possibility to own a number and consequently get rid of the aforementionned problems
+This is due to the fact that we used the Twilio sandbox and the number you are provided with is not yours.
+However, Twilio offers you the possibility to own a number and consequently get rid of the aforementionned problems.

 ## Advanced chatbots